VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 Now, let's say we want the probability that we roll an even total (2,4,6,8,10,12) we can just sum their respective probabilities, so {{< katex >}}\frac{1}{36}+\frac{3}{36}+\frac{5}{36}+\frac{5}{36}+\frac{3}{36}+\frac{1}{36} = \frac{18}{36} = \frac{1}{2}{{< /katex >}}

-Lets go ahead and call this event A, so P[A] = 1/2
+Let's go ahead and call this event A, so P[A] = 1/2

 Similarly, we can define a new rule, Event B, such that the roll total is greater than 9, that comes out to be 1/6, so P[B]=1/6